KhronosGroup/ANARI-SDK/cts/CTS_Design_Document.md

 - How should waitMask be defined?
 Should it be settable by the user?
 - Should we output the ANARI log for every feature (it is only stated for creating the renderings)?
 Should the output be put into a file or also be shown via python standard output?
 - Should the user define the test scene for `check_properties` or should it iterate over all scenes?
 - Should the test scenes contain complex polygon models created with triangles?
 Should these models be generated somehow or loaded via files?
+If yes, which shapes?

 ## Status
 Draft